geographiclib/geographiclib/python/wrapper/00README.txt

-Here is a small example of exposing one capability of the C++ version GeographicLib to python.
-PyGeographicLib.cpp uses boost-python to wrap parts of 2 classes, Constants and Geodesic, so that they can be invoked from python.
+This directory contains a small example of exposing one capability of the C++ version GeographicLib to python.
+PyGeographicLib.cpp uses boost-python to wrap parts of 2 classes, Constants and Geodesic, so that they can be called from python.

 To build and install this interface, do

   mkdir BUILD
   cd BUILD
-  cmake -D CMAKE_INSTALL_PREFIX=/home/ckarney/.local ..
+  cmake -D CMAKE_INSTALL_PREFIX=~/.local ..
+  make
-  make && make install
+  make install

 This assumes that you have installed GeographicLib somewhere that cmake can find it.
 If you want just to use the version of GeographicLib that